 AAE Research Areas

 Aerodynamics emphasizes the study of fluid motion around a body moving through atmospheric air at speeds that range from subsonic to hypersonic.
 Theoretical, computational, and experimental methods are developed to determine forces, moments, and heat transfer that can be applied to the design of aircraft, missiles, and space launch and re-entry vehicles and their power and propulsion systems.
-The basic theory and techniques also find application in other areas such as high-speed ground transportation, hydrofoils, manufacturing processes, and noise generation.
+The basic theory and techniques also find application in other areas such as flow control, low-gravity fluid mechanics and manufacturing processes.

 Aerospace systems are complex and highly interdisciplinary.
 The Aerospace Systems area teaches and develops methods and techniques to help address the challenges of designing, managing, and operating these systems.
 Students in this area learn about different design methods and gain systems design experience through individual and team projects.
 The topics addressed in course and research work include requirements definition, functional decomposition, concept synthesis, application of design-oriented analysis methods, insight into external drivers and constraints, design for X, optimization, and robust design.

 The Astrodynamics and Space Applications group conducts research spanning orbital and interplanetary trajectory design, trajectory optimization, multi-body orbital dynamics, relative motion, planetary entry, remote sensing, spacecraft design, and space situational awareness.
 Astrodynamics is the analysis of the motion of natural and artificial objects in space, subject to environmental and artificial forces.
 Space applications broadly encompass the practical utilization of space, including development of spacecraft, instruments, and software, testing and validation of space systems, space situational awareness, space science and technology mission design, orbital infrastructure to support human exploration, and planetary defense.